 INTRODUCTION

 Games have been used for aiding students to learn and understand concepts taught in classrooms [4, 20] due to their stimulating curiosity characteristic and for providing motivation for learning [23].
-This type of game is called serious game [1], which are games used for purposes other than entertainment while still providing pleasure.
-However, traditional serious games are limited in terms of analysis, and do not allow the player to deeply comprehend decisions made throughout the game.
+This type of games are called serious games [1], which are games used for purposes other than entertainment while still providing pleasure.
+Traditional, serious games are limited in terms of analysis of the obtained results, and do not allow the player to deeply comprehend decisions made throughout the game after finishing it.
 In many cases, this analysis is fundamental for detecting symptoms of problems that occurred due to wrong decision-making.
-The player would be required to play the game again and make different decisions to intuitively figure out which ones were not adequate to the situation.
+The player would be required to play the game again and make different decisions to intuitively guess which ones were not adequate to the situation.
 However, depending on the dynamics and the complexity of the game, reproducing the same state can be unviable, making it difficult to replay it and try new solutions.

-Neural studies about the learning capability of human brain [7, 9] state that the process of learning by correcting past mistakes can be very efficient.
-This process increases the ability to adapt to new situations due to the rule of changing synaptic strengths, which ensures that synaptic changes occur only at neurons involved in wrong outputs.
-Nevertheless, in order to correct mistakes, it is fundamental to know which the mistakes are.
+Neural studies about the learning capability of human brain [7, 9] state that the process of learning by correcting past mistakes is efficient and, consequently, desirable for the learning process.
+This process increases the human ability to adapt to new situations due to the rule of changing synaptic strengths, which ensures that synaptic changes occur only at neurons involved in wrong outputs.
+Nevertheless, in order to correct mistakes, it is fundamental to know which mistakes occurred.

-The goal of this paper is to improve the player’s understanding of the game flow, how the story progressed and influences in the outcome.
+The goal of this paper is to improve the player’s understanding of the game flow, providing insights on how the story progressed and influences in the outcome.
 In order to improve understanding, we provide the means to analyze the game flow by using a provenance graph.
-Provenance refers to the documented history of an object's life cycle and is generally used in the context of art or digital data [22].
+Provenance refers to the documented history of an object's life cycle and is generally used in the context of art, digital data, and science [22].
+This is the first time that the provenance concept and formalization is used in the representation of game flow.

-In the previous work [16], it is introduced the usage of digital provenance [12] in games by using the proposed framework.
-The framework provides the means to use provenance techniques for analysis by collecting information during a game session and mapping to provenance terms, thus allowing a post-game analysis.

-Our proposal is based on that framework presented at [16], using the collected data for a post-game provenance analysis.
+In our previous work [16], we introduced the usage of digital provenance [12] in games.
+The main goal of the previous work was to propose a framework that collects information during a game session and maps it to provenance terms, thus providing the means for a post-game analysis.
+The present paper is based on the framework introduced in the previous paper.
+However, differently from the previous work, which is focused on provenance gathering, this work focus on provenance analysis.

-The provenance analysis is done by processing the collected gameplay data and generating a provenance graph, mapping the actions and events made during the game session.
-This provenance graph allows the player to identify critical actions that influenced in the game outcome and to understand how the outcome was generated and which decisions influenced in it.
-This also aid in the identification of mistakes, allowing the player to reflect upon them for future interactions.
+The provenance analysis is done by processing the collected gameplay data and generating a provenance graph, which relate the actions and events that occurred during the game session.
+This provenance graph allows the player to identify critical actions that influenced the game outcome and helps to understand how events were generated and which decisions influenced them.
+This process also aids in the identification of mistakes, allowing the player to reflect upon them for future interactions.

-The provenance in games framework were previously instantiated in the SDM game [17] as a proof of concept, however the analysis was not yet ready for integration.
+The provenance in games framework was previously instantiated in the SDM game [17] as a proof of concept.
 The SDM game focuses on introducing Software Engineering concepts and skills to undergraduate students.
-The new and improved version of SDM presented in this paper, which includes provenance support and analysis, allows students to analyze their actions and identify steps that lead to successful or unsuccessful outcome.
+The new and improved version of SDM presented in this paper includes provenance gathering and analysis, allowing students to visualize their actions and identify steps that lead to successful or unsuccessful outcomes.
+While the main application of provenance in this paper is over a serious game, we believe that the concepts discussed in this paper are applicable to other kinds of games and useful to support advanced analysis, such as gameplay balancing, events and behaviors data mining, and even storytelling enhancements.